fbpx

 Deciding whether to extend or sell when the lease dwindles

-Knowing what happens as your leasehold expires prompts essential decisions while you still have sufficient time to act.
+Knowing what happens as your leasehold expires prompts essential decisions.
 Key options to weigh with a lease under 80 years remaining include:

-• Extend the lease to retain ownership: This makes sense if you wish to occupy the home long-term or sell later with an increased value from more extended leasing.
-It requires an upfront financial outlay.
+• Extend the lease to retain ownership.
+This helps if you plan to stay for a long time.
+Or if you plan to sell later with an increased value.
+It requires an upfront cost.

-• Sell the property sooner: This allows you to benefit from selling before the remaining lease substantially erodes value or becomes an obstacle to getting a buyer’s mortgage.
+• Sell the property sooner.
+You can sell before the remaining lease erodes value.
 It also avoids lease extension costs.

-• Surrender the lease: If funds are unavailable to extend or sell, you may have to cede rights back to the freeholder when the contract ends.
-Gets no financial return for the property lost.
+• Surrender the lease.
+If you can’t afford to extend or sell, you may have to cede rights back to the freeholder when the contract ends.
+There is no financial return for this.

 Other leasehold considerations

-• Subletting: You usually need consent from freeholders to sublet, which they could refuse or attach conditions to.
+• Subletting.
+You usually need consent from freeholders to sublet.
+They could refuse or attach conditions to this.

-While leaseholds sound complex, specialist brokers and conveyancers can guide you through legal intricacies like inheritances, renovations, lettings, and more based on your property.
+Leaseholds may sound complex.
+But many specialist brokers and conveyancers can guide you through legal intricacies.

 Free cash offer within minutes, any condition, any location.